dhellmann/pymotw-3/source/sys/exceptions.rst

 variable (using :command:`del`) to avoid cycles.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'sys_exc_info.py',
+.. cog.out(script_output(cog.inFile, 'sys_exc_info.py',
-..                    break_lines_at=74, line_break_mode='wrap'))
+..                       line_break_mode='wrap'))
 .. }}}

 ::

 	$ python3 sys_exc_info.py

 	Handling RuntimeError exception with message "This is the error message" in Thread-2
 	Handling RuntimeError exception with message "This is the error message" in Thread-1

 .. {{{end}}}